 DJI Mini 4 Pro Battery Not Charging — Troubleshooting Guide

-The DJI Mini 4 Pro battery not charging is one of those problems that hits hardest when you’re standing at a trailhead at 7am with a dead drone and a two-hour window before the light goes flat.
-I know this because it happened to me last November in Joshua Tree.
-Pulled the drone out of my bag, plugged in the Intelligent Flight Battery the night before, woke up to a blinking LED pattern I didn’t recognize, and had to spend forty minutes on my phone figuring out what went wrong.
-This guide is the resource I wish I’d had that morning — a systematic walkthrough of every real cause, not a generic “try restarting your device” list.
+DJI Mini 4 Pro battery charging has gotten complicated with all the conflicting advice flying around online.
+As someone who’s stood at a trailhead at 7am with a dead drone and a shrinking light window, I learned everything there is to know about this specific problem the hard way.
+Last November, Joshua Tree.
+I’d plugged in the Intelligent Flight Battery the night before, woke up to a blinking LED pattern I’d never seen, and burned forty minutes hunched over my phone in the dark trying to figure out what went wrong.
+This guide is the resource I wish I had that morning — not a “restart your device” list, but an actual systematic walkthrough of every real cause.

 Quick Diagnostic — Is It the Battery, the Charger, or the Hub?

-Before you assume the battery is dead, eliminate the obvious variables.
-This takes five minutes and saves you from buying a $79 replacement you don’t need.
+Before you assume the battery is toast, eliminate the obvious stuff.
+Five minutes.
+Saves you from buying a $79 replacement you don’t actually need.

-Start by inserting the battery directly into the drone itself.
-Press the battery button once to check the LED status lights on the battery.
-If you get any response — even a single dim blink — the battery has some charge or at least some function left.
-A completely dead battery with no response at all is a different situation than one that just won’t charge through the hub.
+Start by inserting the battery directly into the drone.
+Press the battery button once and watch the LED status lights.
+Any response at all — even one dim blink — means the battery has some function left.
+A completely unresponsive battery is a different situation than one that just won’t charge through the hub.
+Don’t treat them the same way.

 Next, swap the USB-C cable.
-Frustrated by a charging failure on my second battery pack, I eventually traced the problem to a braided third-party cable I’d been using for months — it supported data transfer fine but wasn’t delivering adequate wattage for charging the Mini 4 Pro battery.
-DJI recommends using a cable that supports at least 18W charging.
-Use the cable that came in the box or a known-good 30W USB-C cable from a reputable brand like Anker or Belkin.
+Frustrated by a charging failure on my second battery pack, I eventually traced the problem to a braided third-party cable I’d been using for months — it handled data transfer just fine but wasn’t pushing enough wattage to charge the Mini 4 Pro battery.
+DJI recommends a cable that supports at least 18W charging.
+Use the cable that shipped in the box, or a known-good 30W USB-C cable from Anker or Belkin.
+That’s it.
+No exotic solutions here.

 Then swap the power adapter.
-The Mini 4 Pro charges via USB-C, and a 5W phone charger will either charge it incredibly slowly or trigger a low-power protection cutoff.
-Use a 30W minimum USB-C PD (Power Delivery) adapter.
-I use the Anker 521 Charger (Nano Pro) — it’s about $16 on Amazon and has never let me down.
+A 5W phone charger will either charge the battery at a glacial pace or trigger a low-power protection cutoff entirely.
+You want a 30W minimum USB-C PD adapter.
+I use the Anker 521 Charger Nano Pro — about $16 on Amazon — and it’s never caused a problem.

-• Test the battery in the drone — check LED response
+- Test the battery directly in the drone — check for any LED response

-If the known-good battery charges fine and yours still doesn’t, the problem is the battery.
-If nothing charges, the problem is your cable, adapter, or hub.
+Known-good battery charges fine, yours still doesn’t — the problem is your battery.
+Nothing charges at all — the problem is your cable, adapter, or hub.
+Work through it in that order.

 Battery LED Blink Patterns and What They Mean

 Probably should have opened with this section, honestly.
-The LED blink codes on the Mini 4 Pro Intelligent Flight Battery are specific and tell you almost exactly what’s wrong — but DJI buries this information in the manual appendix.
+The LED blink codes on the Mini 4 Pro Intelligent Flight Battery are specific — they tell you almost exactly what’s wrong — but DJI buries this information deep in the manual appendix where nobody looks until they’re already panicking.

 The battery has four LED indicator lights.
 Here’s what the patterns mean during charging: